Kleen-Lab/ViSATUI/README.md

 ## Task description

 ViSAT is an image-based task that tests the ability to associate the content between images based on factual/general long-term knowledge about them.
 The ViSAT task specifically targets non-verbal semantic memory.
-There are no requirements of sound, speech, reading, or writing to perform the task.
+Performing the task does not require any sound, speech, reading, or writing.

 As an example, for most people an image of a squirrel would be most-associated with an image of a nut compared to images of a potato, corn, or carrots.
-The squirrel image would be called the "stimulus" and the other 4 images are called the "answer" images.
+The squirrel image would be called the "stimulus" and the other 4 images would be the "answer" images.

 ![Example of a trial using a squirrel as the stimulus.](assets/squirrel.png)

 ## Task development

-The task was adapted from concepts and similar stimuli as the Pyramids and Palm Trees (PPT[footnote1]) and Camels and Cactus (CCT[footnote2]) tasks, yet with a variety of features changed:
+The task was adapted from concepts and similar stimuli as the "Pyramids and Palm Trees" (PPT[^1]) and "Camels and Cactus" (CCT[^2]) tasks, yet with a variety of features changed:
-1. We used new color and picture images from royalty-free stock photo repositories online (pexels.com, pixabay.com, and unsplash.com).
+1. We used new color and picture images from royalty-free online stock photo repositories (pexels.com, pixabay.com, and unsplash.com).
 2. To increase the potential generalizability of ViSAT across participants of all backgrounds (age, language, education, literacy levels, and socioeconomic status), we avoided religious, generation-specific, culture-specific, outdated, and potentially offensive references.
-3. To decrease the confounding influences from visuospatial processing, we strived to avoid consistencies in color, size, and shape between stimuli and answers.
+3. To decrease the [possibility of] confounding influences from visuospatial processing, we strived to avoid consistencies in color, size, and shape between stimuli and answers.
-4. Since semantic associations can vary between participants based on factors such as personal experiences and backgrounds.
-Instead of deciding amongst ourselves which answer was "correct") we obtained normative data and quantified the proportion of responses for each choice, convening on a “consensus” (top) answer as the “accurate” response.
+4. Semantic associations can vary between participants based on factors such as personal experiences and backgrounds[, therefore there is a possibility that the answer identified by the authors as most-associated with the stimulus would not be percieved as such by the majority of people].
+[To avoid this, i]nstead of deciding amongst ourselves which answer was "correct", we obtained normative data and quantified the proportion of responses for each choice, convening on a “consensus” (top) answer as the “accurate” response.
 5. The percent consensus (PCons) of the top answer can therefore be used as a difficulty metric for statistical modeling if desired.

 ## User interface